SylphAI-Inc/adal-cli/docs-site/docs/03-features/index.md

 ---
-sidebar_position: 6
+sidebar_position: 3
-title: Reference
+title: Features
 ---

-# Reference
+# Features

 Advanced features, configuration options, and technical references for power users.
 This section covers sophisticated use cases and customization options.